Kansas Railroad Timeline

 1874 – Four railroads shipped over 122,900 head of Texas cattle in eight months to Kansas.

-1878 – The first track abandonment was the Saint Joseph & Topeka Railway of 13.5 miles between Wathena and Doniphan.
+1878 – The first track abandonment was the 13.5-mile Saint Joseph & Topeka Railway between Wathena and Doniphan.

 1878 to 1879 – With the purchased land from the Kansas Pacific Railroad, several hundred River Brethren from Pennsylvania came to the cowtown of Abilene in Dickinson County.
 They brought carloads of household items, farming equipment, and more than half a million dollars in cash.
 At once, they began to organize homes and fields for farming on the plains.
 Everyone wanted to move West to a good country.
 An estimated 55,000 immigrants from England, Germany, Russia, and Sweden came to Kansas.

-1880 – The Kansas Pacific consolidated with the Union Pacific Railroad.
+1880 – On January 24, the Kansas Pacific consolidated with the Union Pacific Railroad.
 The steel highway was history now with the following words describing the railroad.
 “It was a hastily constructed highway which cost three times as much as it was worth and yet was worth many times more than three times as much as it cost.”
-The Kansas Pacific Railroad played a key role in the economy of Kansas and the United States.
+The Kansas-Pacific Railroad played a key role in the economy of Kansas and the United States.
+On the same date, the

 1880s – The bulk of rail was laid, and the population of Kansas had increased to almost one million compared to the 100,000 twenty years before.
 Most of the people lived in the eastern side of the state.
-The movement of the settlers into the west was due to the expansion of the railroad.
+The movement of the settlers into the West was due to the railroad expansion.
 Locomotives were now being built in Atchison, Topeka, and other cities in Kansas.

-1881 – Many of the trail herds headed for Dodge City, a shipping point on the Santa Fe Railroad line.
+1881 – Many of the trail herds headed for Dodge City, a shipping point on the Atchison, Topeka & Santa Fe Railway.

 1883 – The railroads adopted Standard railroad gauges.